WordPress is a pretty flexed CMS platform and can do many things out of the box. However, often you’ll find that it is not enough.

 functions.php file or in a site-specific plugin.

-These custom codes or snippets have many uses and mostly made to improve or expand your WordPress website.
+These custom codes or snippets have many uses and are mostly made to improve or expand your WordPress website.

 We can paste code snippets into the